selmabenayed/Wexpert/README.md

     - measure the impact of the size of the message : the size rendred in the map of sendEmail method : when attached very big file the size of the message will be higher
-    - evaluate the impact of sending multiple messages on the same SMTP connection : i implemented the method sendEmailRepeatdly for send SMPT message in repeated way and the sendEmail with only one time
+    - evaluate the impact of sending multiple messages on the same SMTP connection : i implemented the method sendEmailRepeatdly for send SMPT message in a repeated way and the sendEmail with only one time

-In order to test the sendEmail, if using gmail , it is better to disable the option for sucured application using this link https://www.google.com/settings/security/lesssecureapps
+In order to test the sendEmail, if using gmail , it is better to disable the option for secured application using this link https://www.google.com/settings/security/lesssecureapps

-application.properties is a file that contains the persistence configuration for hibernate with mysql driver
+application.properties is a file that containes the persistence configurations for hibernate with mysql driver

 log4j.properties for logger issues